Enveiled/Enveiled/README.md

   I suppose I exist.
 Dunno how to format in github so I apologize for this looking basic.

+  not putting my age online broski

   Huge horror fan.
 I enjoy pineapple on pizza.
 Pan.
 Supportive even if I don't have the words for it.
+Will block you if you decide to be homophobic.

+  Aphantasiac.
+Trypophobic if it's like a ton of tiny holes really really close to each other. i just cant look at it, its awful

+  In games, I usually enjoy the lore more than the gameplay.
+I can yap about FNaF all day, man

+      D'ya like Ice Nine Kills?

 ‎